IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

         gedit index.html

     c.
-Make the following minor change to the index.html page
+Make the following minor change to the index.html page on or about line number 25.

     **Change the highlighted line:**